gzu300/Class_Management_System/Readme.md

 ### Student
 1. Submit homework.
 2. View grades for each lesson.
-3. View ranking of grades for each class.(*This is common in China*)
+3. View ranking of grades for each class.